 Recognizing Issues that Affect Performance Horses

-This is an intermediate level course in equine education.
+This is an intermediate-level course in equine education.

 Description